Windows Server Backup cannot support volume greater than 2TB

 In this software, the system partition and boot related partition is selected by default.
 Because some user may ignore the hidden partition which is required to boot Window and your system will fail to boot finally.

 Step 4.
 Click the “Schedule” and set settings as you like.
-To delete old backups, click "Scheme".
+To set backup methods or delete old backups, click "Backup Scheme" at the lower location.
 Then, click “Start Backup” to get backup started.

 Daily/weekly/monthly: These backup settings help you backup your system regularly, including the latest upates, newly installed apps, modified files etc.